-- If you have problems with your kidneys. - If you have problems with your liver. - If you have had repeated or unexplained muscle aches or pains, a personal or family history of muscle problems, or a previous history of muscle problems when taking other cholesterol-lowering medicines.
-Tell your doctor immediately if you have unexplained muscle aches or pains, especially if you feel unwell or have a fever.
-Also, tell your doctor or pharmacist if you have a muscle weakness that is constant. - If you have ever developed a severe skin rash or skin peeling, blistering and/or mouth sores after taking Rosuvastatin or other related medicines. - If you regularly drink large amounts of alcohol. - If your thyroid gland is not working properly. - If you take other medicines called fibrates to lower your cholesterol.
-Please read this leaflet carefully, even if you have taken other medicines for high cholesterol before. - If you take medicines used to treat the HIV infection e.g. ritonavir with lopinavir and/or atazanavir, please see "Other medicines and Rosuvastatin".

-- If you are taking or have taken in the last 7 days a medicine called fusidic acid (a medicine for bacterial infection), orally or by injection.
-The combination of fusidic acid and Rosuvastatin can lead to serious muscle problems (rhabdomyolysis), please see "Other medicines and Rosuvastatin". - If you are over 70 (as your doctor needs to choose the right start dose of Rosuvastatin to suit you) - If you have severe respiratory failure. - If you are of Asian origin that is Japanese, Chinese, Filipino, Vietnamese, Korean and Indian.
-Your doctor needs to choose the right start dose of Rosuvastatin to suit you. - If you have or have had myasthenia (a disease with general muscle weakness including in some cases muscles used when breathing), or ocular myasthenia (a disease causing eye muscle weakness) as statins may sometimes aggravate the condition or lead to the occurrence of myasthenia (see section 4).
+- If you have had repeated or unexplained muscle aches or pains, a personal or family history of muscle problems, or a previous history of muscle problems when taking other cholesterol-lowering medicines.
+Tell your doctor immediately if you have unexplained muscle aches or pains especially if you feel unwell or have a fever.
+Also tell your doctor or pharmacist if you have a muscle weakness that is constant. - If you regularly drink large amounts of alcohol. - If your thyroid gland is not working properly. - If you take other medicines called fibrates to lower your cholesterol.
+Please read this leaflet carefully, even if you have taken other medicines for high cholesterol before. - If you take medicines used to treat the HIV infection for example ritonavir with lopinavir and/or atazanavir, please see Other medicines and Rosuvastatin tablets. - If you are taking or have taken in the last 7 days a medicine called fusidic acid, (a medicine for bacterial infection) orally or by injection.
+The combination of fusidic acid and Rosuvastatin tablets can lead to serious muscle problems (rhabdomyolysis).
+Please see Other medicines and Rosuvastatin tablets. - If you are over 70 (as your doctor needs to choose the right start dose of Rosuvastatin tablets to suit you) - If you have severe respiratory failure. - If you are of Asian origin that is Japanese, Chinese, Filipino, Vietnamese, Korean and Indian.
+Your doctor needs to choose the right start dose of Rosuvastatin tablets to suit you.